 5. Now, Change the Default setting “Not Configured” to “Enable“.

-6. Select the “Enable” Radio Button Then Set Bandwidth Limit To ZERO ( 0 %), instead of 20% and After making it as 0%, now Click on Apply to save the setting and Click on OK.
+6. Select the “Enable” Radio Button Then Set Bandwidth Limit To ZERO ( 0 %), instead of 20%, and click on Apply button to save the setting, and click on the OK button.

 Now you have 20% More bandwidth.